Free or cheap ways to celebrate Valentine's Day

-Valentine’s Day is this Sunday, but for many of us this year will be slightly different than others.
-Though romance is lovely, over-commercialised pressure to spend isn’t.
-So whether you're with or without your loved ones, I’ve come up with a list of some free and thoughtful MoneySaving activities you can do together, virtually or in person, with your partner, family or friends.
+Valentine’s Day is next Monday and though romance is lovely, over-commercialised pressure to spend isn’t.
+So I’ve come up with a list of some free and cheap thoughtful MoneySaving activities you can do together with your partner, family or friends.

-If you've yet to find love but are single and ready to (socially distanced) mingle, check out MSE Becky’s ‘Dating at a distance’ MoneySaving plan for tips on virtual dating.
+If you've yet to find love but are single and ready to mingle, check out our five-day free eHarmony premium deal.
 You never know, Valentine’s Day could be your future anniversary.
 What better day to start?

 1. Pledge to do something nice with our free Valentine's gift cheques 💕